airshipit/airshipctl/docs/source/secrets-guidelines.md

 ```
 Note: please make sure you know the fingerprint of the newly generated key.

-2. append the env variable `SOPS_IMPORT_PGP` with the new keypair (don't delete the prvious one at this step, because it's needed for decryption).
+2. append the env variable `SOPS_IMPORT_PGP` with the new keypair (don't delete the previous one at this step, because it's needed for decryption).
 3. set the env variable `SOPS_PGP_FP` to the value of the NEW private key fingerprint.
 That means that the new key will be used for encryption.
-4. run `airshipctl phase run secret-reecnrypt`. make sure it runs successfully.
+4. run `airshipctl phase run secret-reencrypt`. make sure it runs successfully.
 5. check that all encrypted files were updated and that pgp.fp field for all of them equal to the value you specified in `SOPS_PGP_FP`.
 6. now it's possible to delete the old master key from `SOPS_IMPORT_PGP`.
 Once done it's possible to run `airshipctl phase run secret-show` to ensure that the keys will be decrypted properly.
 8. commit the changes to the site manifests.

 # Troubleshooting typical cases

-Note: In order to make troubleshotting possible please set env variable `DEBUG_SOPS_GPG=true` to see all debug output.
+Note: In order to make troubleshooting possible please set env variable `DEBUG_SOPS_GPG=true` to see all debug output.

 ## Validate keys fingerprints